 Here are 10 unique things to know that would help you understand each better.

-1. Comprehension is long term Memory Retention
+1. Memory Retention

+Comprehension is long-term.
 Comprehension involves a deep understanding of information.
 This is not just for the purpose of recalling facts but for understanding and connecting those facts to make meaningful insights and cognitive decisions.

-With comprehension, the information you learn stays long term because you have used that information, connected, bought the idea and even conceptualized it.
+With comprehension, the information you learn stays long term because you have used that information, connected, bought the idea, and even conceptualized it.

 It, therefore, sticks to memory.
-So, when next you are studying it’s definitely a better option to give take all you learn one at a time till you understand it.
+So, when next you are studying it’s definitely a better option to take all you learn one at a time till you understand it.

-Memorization is short term memory retention
+Memorization means short term memory retention

 When you forget something easily, it’s probably because the data was stored in your short-term memory — also known as “working memory”.
 For instance, if I have to dial a bank code to make a transaction on my phone, I’ll need to memorize that number.